minneq/minneq.github.io/index.md

 * We believe survivors, every time
 * Community safety and harm reduction are guiding principles for our actions and decisions

-### We are looking for help!
-Here's some stuff we are looking for:
-* People who can build/run events
-* People who are good at networking/are well networked
-* People who have web admin and/or discord admin experience
-* People who have legal experience with non-profits
-* People who have a basic level of legalese to help with Bylaws creation
-* People who want to host stuff (owner of property)
-* People who are compassionate and have a desire to give back to their community

-Are you interested in helping out?
+## Are you interested in getting involved?
 Email <minnequeer@gmail.com> to get in contact!

 ![MinneQ Flag](./MinneQ-7.svg)